 Lenz now lives in the greater Los Angeles area, but grew up in a small town in Ohio.
 She made her first experimental films while earning undergraduate degrees in Fine Arts and Art History at Kent State University.
+During college, she spent a semester in Florence, Italy studying art and photography.
 After college, she worked on a grant supported photo-documentary project and designed and self-marketed an art card game, which sold at major museum gift shops including the Guggenheim, the Whitney Museum of American Art, and the LA MOCA.

 Lenz earned her MFA at the University of Southern California in Film and Television Production.
 The first documentary short film that Lenz directed, Back to Back, was nominated for a Student Academy Award and screened in film festivals world-wide.
 Some of her key interests currently include: art/design, sustainability, and strong female characters.
 Her strengths include directing and development.
 She created Lenz Filmz to produce inspiring non-fiction content.
 For professional opportunities, please contact Lenz at: email@example.com.